idnow/de.idnow.android/README.md

 ## Bouncy castle

 The WebRTC used by our SDK is using the Bouncy Castle third-party dependency.
-This implies that if the same dependency is being used on the integrator’s part, the two versions will conflict.  we are offering a more feasible solution to this problem: We removed the third-party Bouncy Castle dependency, and it will have to be added directly from the integrator app.
-This implies that in the app.gradle file of the integrator app’s project, we will need to add the following dependency in addition to the existing list of dependencies:
+This implies that if the same dependency is being used on the integrator’s part, the two versions will conflict.
+As a solution to this problem, we are using a custom version of our WebRTC that allows us to set BouncyCastle as an external dependency.
+This implies that the following dependency will also have to be added directly in the app.gradle file of the integrator app’s project, along with other listed dependencies:

 ```
    implementation files ('libs/bcprov-jdk15to18-x,x.jar')
    implementation files ('libs/bctls-jdk15to18-x.x.jar')
    implementation files ('libs/bcutil-jdk15to18-x.x.jar')
 ```

-Please check the section  "How to import the SDK" for more details how to integrate the SDK with bouncycastle as an external library

 ### Supported BouncyCastle versions